exactlylabs/radar/agent/README.md

     - agent
     - agent_signed

-Running the agent binary is as simple as: `./dist/agent` or `ENVIRONMENT=DEV ./dist/agent` if you wish to run in development mode.
+Running the agent binary is as simple as: `./dist/agent`

 #### Validating the Binary